 - Embric of Wulfhammer's Castle : Our heroine can get to an empty treasure chest before the government official responsible for refilling them.
 She's outraged by this lapse in standards.

-- In Leisure Suit Larry, many of our hero's deaths cause a sequence where his body is lowered into Sierra On-Line's underground workshop ("Where Adventurers Are Made, Not Born!") and dumped into a giant bit bucket.
+- In Leisure Suit Larry 1: In the Land of the Lounge Lizards, many of our hero's deaths cause a sequence where his body is lowered into Sierra On-Line's underground workshop ("Where Adventurers Are Made, Not Born!") and dumped into a giant bit bucket.
 The machinery recycles it into several Larry bodies.
 The commander attaches a head from a rack to one of them, and raises Larry back to the game's starting position.
 Subordinates repair a Graham from King's Quest and a droid from Space Quest, and a dragon is down for maintenance.

 - In Leisure Suit Larry 3 the characters visit Sierra studios.
 This involves damaging the props for Police Quest and being caught in the antigravity generator they use for Space Quest.
 Larry is hired to make the Leisure Suit Larry series, and they all live happily ever after.

-- Recettear: A race of golems is in charge of refilling treasure chests, distributing monsters and changing the pathways.
+- Recettear: An Item Shop's Tale: A golem is in the service of the dungeon, helping refill treasure chests, distributing monsters and changing the pathways.

 - Planescape: Torment has the Modron maze - a construction intentionally built to be a dungeon to crawl.
 It contains monsters that acknowledge they lack a motive for being there, and such items as "A Clue!".
 And there are Modron who maintain the dungeon.
 Modrons are beings of pure Law, from a plane that is all mechanical.
 They are living robots and can't go outside their programming.
 The dungeon is an attempt to figure out why adventurers constantly risk their lives to explore dungeons, but they haven't quite figured it out.